Roses (Saint Jhn song)

 "Roses" is a song by Guyanese-American rapper Saint Jhn, originally released on July 22, 2016 and later included on his 2018 album Collection One.
 Originally produced by Fallen, it was remixed by Kazakh producer Imanbek and released as a single on September 18, 2019.
 The remix of the song helped the song gain international recognition after it was featured on a Snapchat filter and on video-sharing app TikTok where it received over 4.5 billion plays in the month of April 2020.
 On May 27, 2020, a second remix produced by Quay Global and Fallen was released with American rapper Future.
 On July 20, 2020, a music video was released for the second remix.
 The remix's music video budget was bumped to help bail funds for arrested protesters and aid black-owned businesses and the Black Lives Matter movement, all regarding the George Floyd protests that started during May 2020.

 On July 17, 2020, a second version of the Imanbek remix was released, featuring an extra verse by Jhn and a featured verse by Colombian singer J Balvin.

 Production

-A then-19-year-old Kazakh musician and producer, Imanbek, remixed the song in early 2019; it was officially released as a single in October 2019 through Effective Records, B1 Recordings and Godd Complexx/Hitco.
+The 19-year-old Kazakh DJ and music producer, Imanbek, remixed the song in early 2019; it was officially released as a single in October 2019 through Effective Records, B1 Recordings and Godd Complexx/Hitco.
+The vocals heard in this remix are more higher-pitched than the original version.